Why Britain needs a new approach for plastic waste

 Tracking the UK's plastic waste across borders, all the way from disposal to foreign landfills (or recycling or incineration plants), remains tough.
 It's complicated because the British government officially doesn’t recognise the country's waste ends up in any foreign landfills.
 Unless plastic waste is being recycled or incinerated in an energy-from-waste plant aboard, it's even deemed illegal for export.
 Greenpeace critiqued this, saying that Britain "optimistically counts all exported plastic waste as recycled".

 To improve tracking of plastic waste, researchers and advocacy groups increasingly turn to modern technology.
-The Seattle based NGO Basel Action Network (BAM), a hazardous material exports watchdog, deploys their EarthEye Tracking Service which includes sturdy GPS trackers, to follow plastic waste around.
+The Seattle based NGO Basel Action Network (BAN), a hazardous material exports watchdog, deploys their EarthEye Tracking Service which includes sturdy GPS trackers, to follow plastic waste around.
 This year, it wants to track plastic waste exports across borders.
 In 2019, CBC News, a Canadian broadcaster, used those covert GPS trackers for a plastic waste investigation.

 A viable link to ocean plastic in the region

 Plastic from landfills ashore blown or transferred into the ocean remains a huge problem, partly because it's so hard to track.
 Few dared to established viable links to exporting countries like the UK.
-Puckett at BAM says that he keeps hearing that coastal sites, or those near rivers flowing into a marine environment, receiving foreign waste, are not an issue.
+Puckett at BAN says that he keeps hearing that coastal sites, or those near rivers flowing into a marine environment, receiving foreign waste, are not an issue.
 However, "common sense suggests it's certainly a contributing factor to marine pollution".

 Greenpeace tells us that it found evidence of dumped plastic sliding down banks into waterways that lead to the coast in Turkey.
 "It is most likely that plastic is carried to the coastline from the canals, rivers and streams in Adana and is then blown to the lagoon, beach and Mediterranean Sea".